 - Are there any interesting facts about Idaho?

 Let’s start with the capital and largest city of Idaho – Boise.
-Located in the southwestern region, the city has one of the best US downtowns.
-Though Boise is home to various big-city amenities, it still offers a small-town feel.
+The city has one of the best US downtowns in the southwestern region.
+Though Boise has various big-city amenities, it still offers a small-town feel.

-With beautiful parks, art galleries, museums, walking trails, gorgeous restaurants, and plenty of things to do in Boise, this is an excellent relaxing getaway.
-Featuring a vast network of tree-dotted trails and parks hugging the Boise River through the city, the Boise River Greenbelt makes a top choice for outdoor enthusiasts.
+This is an excellent relaxing getaway with beautiful parks, art galleries, museums, walking trails, gorgeous restaurants, and plenty of things to do in Boise.
+Featuring a vast network of tree-dotted trails and parks hugging the Boise River through the city, the Boise River Greenbelt is a top choice for outdoor enthusiasts.

 Other tourist attractions in Boise are Julia Davis Park, Camel’s Back Park, Kathryn Albertson Park, Bogus Basin Mountain Recreation Area, and the Discovery Center of Idaho.
 If you’re interested in history, culture, and Boise’s food scene, consider booking the Culinary and Cultural Tour of Boise.